 Materials: 100% polyester

-What we like: Cozy warmth combined with excellent breathability and moisture wicking.
+What we like: Cozy warmth alongside great breathability and moisture-wicking.

-What we don’t: Pricier than the Patagonia Capilene Midweight.
+What we don’t: A little pricier than the Patagonia Capilene Midweight above and limited colorway selection.

-The Patagonia Capilene above is our favorite synthetic baselayer, but you can step up performance a notch with the TNF Summit Pro 120 here.
-The highlight of the 100%-polyester Summit Pro is its DotKnit fabric, which features a pattern of small holes that help to increase temperature regulation.
-In practice, we were really impressed with the baselayer’s performance: It provides a surprising amount of warmth but effectively dumps heat and moisture during intense activity.
-What’s more, we found the trim (yet not too snug) fit to be a great match for serious movement.
+The Patagonia Capilene is our favorite synthetic baselayer this season, but The North Face’s Summit Pro 120 still turns up the performance dial.
+The biggest news with the 100%-polyester Summit Pro is its DotKnit fabric, which boasts small holes to help boost temperature regulation.
+In testing, we were very pleased with the baselayer’s ability to retain warmth while effectively dumping excess heat and managing moisture during intense activity.
+Additionally, we found the trim fit to be well suited for serious movement (importantly, it’s not so snug that it restricts movement).

 As we mentioned above, we almost always prefer synthetic over wool for mild conditions or when we anticipate working up a sweat (the Intraknit Thermal above is a notable outlier with 53% merino).
-And while synthetics don’t always measure up to wool in terms of fit, finish, and comfort, the Summit Pro is a noteworthy exception: The next-to-skin feel is excellent, and even after a year of consistent use, our shirt has only collected a couple of snags.
-The high-performance design will cost you around $20 more than the Capilene Midweight, but the extra investment is worth it for those who routinely generate a sweat.
+And while synthetics don’t always measure up to wool in terms of fit, finish, and comfort, the Summit Pro is a notable outlier: The next-to-skin feel is excellent, and our shirt has only collected a couple of snags after a year of consistent use.
+The high-performance design will cost you around $10 more than the Capilene Midweight (plus, it's currently only available in a single black colorway), but those who routinely generate a sweat will likely find the extra investment worth it.

 See The North Face Summit Pro 120 Crew